Roosevelt Property Owners' Comprehensive Guide To Effective Cockroach Control

 Cockroach Prevention Tips

 Reduce outdoor clutter.
 Regularly maintain your lawn, clean up foliage, and keep your plants trimmed.
 Overgrowth invites all sorts of pests, including cockroaches.
-On top of keeping the house tidy, consider the following as part of your cockroach prevention plan:
+On top of keeping the house tidy, consider the following as part of your Roosevelt pest control plan:

 Did cockroaches get in your Roosevelt house?
-Don’t waste another second trying to get rid of them – contact our pest professionals today at Pickett Pest Control.
+Don’t waste another second trying to get rid of them – contact our home pest control professionals today at Pickett Pest Control.